leonardocfor/utilities/general/README.md

 # utilities

-Software utilities for biology data manipulation
+Software utilities for data manipulation

-### 1. region_filterer.py
+### 1. location_filterer.py

-Filter location-based data (latitude,longitude) using a geographic box
+Filter location-based data (latitude,longitude) using geographic boxes.
+The software processes CSV files located in a folder and produced a filtered file per input.
+Filtering is done based on two approaches:

+ * Boxes: A box is defined with a min and max laitude and a min and max longitude

+ * Sea: A point in the sea can be removed

 Usage

 ```
-./region_filterer.py -f folder
+./region_filterer.py -i <input_file.xml>
 ```
-Where folder contains a set of CSV files to be filtered

-Note: Modify MIN_LAT,MAX_LAT,MIN_LON,MAX_LON to set your box.
-Current coordinates refer to Americas continent
+A template of <input_file.xml> can be found in [here](https://github.com/leonardocfor/utilities/blob/master/general/templates/location_filterer.xml).
+Each CSV file is to be composed of lines where fields are separed with semicolons.
+Modify NAME_FIELD_POSITION, LAT_FIELD_POSITION and LON_FIELD_POSITION in the script accordingly.
+Currently a line in a CSV file is assumed to be of the form: <name_of_the_point>;<latitude>;<longitude>